NVIDIA/spark-rapids/docs/FAQ.md

 ### What hardware is supported?

-The plugin is tested and supported on P100, V100, T4, A2, A10, A30, A100 and L4 datacenter GPUs.
-It is possible
-to run the plugin on GeForce desktop hardware with Volta or better architectures.
+Please see [Hardware Requirements](download.md#hardware-requirements) section for the list of GPUs that the RAPIDS plugin has been tested on.
+It is possible to run the plugin on GeForce desktop hardware with Volta or better architectures.
 GeForce hardware does not support [CUDA forward compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#forward-compatibility-title), and will need CUDA 11.5 installed.
 If not, the following error will be displayed: